The N-Body Problem: Parallel Execution from Single-Person Egocentric Video: Experiments

 To disentangle the coverage from the speed-up, we calculate the speed-up metric as:

-Note that the speed-up metric does not account for the frames that are \textit{not} covered by the parallel execution $\cP$.
 It measures the relative speed-up from sequential execution to parallel execution solely.
 We disentangle the two metrics (coverage and speed-up) to avoid solutions that drop the coverage to gain speed-up.

-To evaluate the spatial collision between parallel agents, we use the ground-truth camera poses to represent person's trajectory.
-Denote $\Gamma_n(t)$ the spatial trajectory of the $n$-th agent at frame $t$, the collision rate is implemented as:
+To evaluate the spatial collision between parallel agents, we use ground-truth camera poses to represent person's trajectory.
+Denote $\Gamma_n(t)$ the spatial trajectory of the $n$-th agent at frame $t$, the spatial collision rate (SCR) is implemented as:

-where $is\_collide(\cdot,\cdot)$ is a function that determines whether two different agents occupy the same space, based on their body positions and orientations in the world coordinate system; the $is\_collide(\cdot,\cdot)$ function is implemented using the average of size of human body\footnote{46 cm wide and 25 cm deep}.
+where $is\_coll(\cdot,\cdot)$ is a function that determines whether two different agents occupy the same space, based on their body positions and orientations in the world coordinate system; the $is\_coll(\cdot,\cdot)$ function is implemented using the average of size of human body\footnote{46 cm wide and 25 cm deep}.
+The function $\rho(\cdot)$ checks if the agent is accessing a restricted location.